zmkfirmware/zmk/docs/docs/behaviors/sticky-key.md

 A sticky key stays pressed until another key is pressed.
 It is often used for 'sticky shift'.
 By using a sticky shift, you don't have to hold the shift key to write a capital.

-By default, sticky keys stay pressed for a second if you don't press any other key.
-You can configure this with the `release-after-ms` setting.

-Some typists may find that using a sticky shift key interspersed with rapid typing results in two or more capitalized letters instead of one.
-This happens as the sticky key is active until the next key is released, under which other keys may be pressed and will receive the modifier.
-You can change this with the `quick-release` setting which will instead deactivate the sticky key on the next key being pressed, as opposed to released.

-The sticky behavior is only triggered on release, and if the next key is pressed before the sticky key is released, it will behave like a normal key.
-This also applies if the next key is another sticky key.
-If you use *callum-style mods* where you are prone to rolling sticky keys, you can allow for this with the `ignore-modifiers` setting.

 ### Behavior Binding

 - Reference: `&sk`